hurchalla/factoring/README.md

 ## Requirements

-The EPR library requires compiler support for C++17 (if you are not using CMake, you may need to specify the option *-std="c++17"* when compiling).
-Compilers that are confirmed to build the library without warnings or errors on x86 include clang6, clang10, clang18, gcc7, gcc10, gcc13, intel compiler 19, and Microsoft Visual C++ 2017, 2019, 2022.
-The library is intended for use on all architectures (e.g. x86/64, ARM, RISC-V, Power), but has been tested only on x86/x64.
+The EPR library requires compiler support for C++17.
+If you are not using CMake, you may need to specify the option *-std="c++17"* when compiling.
+Any C++ version higher than C++17 is also fine.

 For good performance you absolutely *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.

+Compilers that are confirmed to build this library without warnings or errors on Ubuntu linux (x64) include clang6, clang10, clang18, gcc7, gcc10, gcc13, and intel compiler 19.
+On Windows, Microsoft Visual C++ 2017, 2019, 2022 are all confirmed to build it without warnings or errors.
+On MacOS, clang16 and gcc14 are confirmed to build it without warnings or errors.
+The library is intended for use on all architectures (e.g. x86/64, ARM, RISC-V), but has so far been tested only with x86, x64 (Windows and Ubuntu), and ARM64 (MacOS).

 ## Status